bmw-software-engineering/trlc/documentation/TUTORIAL-LINT.md

 * division by zero
 * array out of bounds

-The `--lint --verify` feature can also find cases where the check could be improved to guard against such as problem.
+The `--verify` feature can also find cases where the check could be improved to guard against such as problem.
 For example:

 ```trlc